Disease and narrative: an interdisciplinary workshop

 Wednesday 18 June 2025 (17:00-19:15)

-This two-hour interdisciplinary workshop will host University of Birmingham speakers in Psychology, Geography, Creative Writing, History, and Literature to consider questions of authenticity and authority, physical and psychological conceptions of ‘disease’, and narratives of contagion.
+This in-person interdisciplinary workshop will host University of Birmingham speakers from Psychology, Geography, Creative Writing, and Literature to consider questions of authenticity and authority, physical and psychological conceptions of disease, digital ‘bugs’, and narratives of contagion.

 Students, staff, and colleagues from across disciplines are warmly encouraged to attend and embrace the opportunity for wide-ranging interdisciplinary discussion.
 Refreshments will be served and registration is required.